GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/helm/project-hierarchy/README.md

     # validate your chart
     helm lint ./project

-    # Do a dryrun on your chart and address issues if there are any
+    # do a dryrun on your chart and address issues if there are any
-    helm install ./folder --dry-run --generate-name
+    helm install ./project --dry-run --generate-name

     # install your chart
     helm install ./project --generate-name